lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ## CompositeSignaturePrivateKey {#sec-priv-key}

-Usecases that require an interoperable encoding for composite private keys, such as when private keys are carried in PKCS #12 [RFC7292], CMP [RFC4210] or CRMF [RFC4211] MUST use the following structure.
+Use cases that require an interoperable encoding for composite private keys, such as when private keys are carried in PKCS #12 [RFC7292], CMP [RFC4210] or CRMF [RFC4211] MUST use the following structure.

 ~~~ ASN.1
 CompositeSignaturePrivateKey ::= SEQUENCE SIZE (2) OF OneAsymmetricKey